pymc-devs/pymc-examples/myst_nbs/case_studies/reliability_and_calibration.myst.md

 ## Reliability Statistics

-When we want to make inferences about likely failures on a production line.
-We may have large or small sample data set depending on the industry, nature of the goods or specificifty of the question we're seeking to answer.
+When we want to make inferences about likely failures on a production line,  we may have large or small sample data set depending on the industry, nature of the goods or specificifty of the question we're seeking to answer.
 But in all cases there is a question of cost and a quantity of tolerable failures.

 A reliability study therefore has to account for the period in which a failure is important to observe, the cost of the failure and cost of running a mis-specified study.
 The requirements for precision in the definition of the question and the nature of the modelling exercise are paramount.

-There are subtleties about reliability and failure time data such as censoring, accelerated life test data and degradation testing which we'll discuss briefly below.
+The key feature of time-to-failure data is the manner in which it is censored and how this biases traditional statistical summaries and estimation techniques.
 In this notebook we're going to focus on the prediction of failure times and compare the Bayesian notion of a calibrated prediction interval to some frequentist alternatives.
 We draw on the work in the book *Statistical Methods for Reliability Data*.

 ### Types of Prediction